Calibrated Explanations: with Uncertainty Information and Counterfactuals: Definition of Calibrated Explanations

 \subsection{Counterfactual Calibrated Explanations}

 Using the definition of CE above, it becomes straightforward to generate counterfactual rules.
-The main difference when using Counterfactual Calibrated Explanations (CCE) is that non-binary discretizers are recommended for numerical features.
-Non-binary discretizers will often allow both $\leq$-rules and $>$-rules to be formed.
-The recommended discretizer for CCE is the \verb|EntropyDiscretizer| defined in LIME.
-Probability intervals $[p_0^{f_v}, p_1^{f_v}]$ are defined following the CE procedure described in step~\ref{step3} above.
-Based on these results, it is trivial to define a rule for each of the alternative values, with the expected probability interval for each rule already defined.
-The feature weights defined in equation~\ref{eq:w^f} are only used for sorting counterfactual rules based on impact.
+The main difference when using Counterfactual Calibrated Explanations (CCE) is that the conditions defined in steps~\ref{cat_cond} and~\ref{num_cond} are counterfactual rather than factual.
+This means that the categorical counterfactual condition (step~\ref{cat_cond}) is using the $\neq$ condition.
+Numerical counterfactual conditions (step~\ref{num_cond}) are defined as $\leq$-conditions and $>$-conditions but with conditions that exclude the instance value.
+Since non-binary discretizers are used for numerical features, numerical counterfactual conditions will often allow both counterfactual $\leq$-conditions and $>$-conditions to be formed\footnote{All existing Discretizers in LIME can be used for counterfactual explanations.
+The \texttt{EntropyDiscretizer} class is used by default.}.
+Probability intervals $[p'_{0.f}, p'_{1.f}]$ are defined following the CE procedure described in steps~\ref{step3} and~\ref{step4} above.
+It is trivial to define a counterfactual rule for each of the alternative values, with the expected probability interval for each rule already defined by $[p'_{0.f},p'_{1.f}]$.
+The feature weights defined in equation~(\ref{eq:w_f}) are only used for sorting counterfactual rules based on impact, i.e., the distance to $p$.